Richard Green (golfer)

-Career
+Early life

 In 1971, Green was born in Williamstown, Victoria, a suburb of Melbourne, Australia.

+Professional career

-In 1992, Green turned professional and joined the PGA Tour of Australasia the same year.
+In 1992, in the age of 21, Green turned professional.
+He joined the PGA Tour of Australasia the same year.
 He has been a member of the European Tour since 1996, with his first win coming at the 1997 Dubai Desert Classic.
 His consistent performances in 2004 took him to a career best European Tour Order of Merit finish of 17th.
 That same year he won the MasterCard Masters and also topped the PGA Tour of Australasia's Order of Merit.
 In 2007 he won his second European Tour event at the BA-CA Golf Open in Austria.

 Green previously held a share of the course record at Carnoustie with a 64, achieved in the final round of the 2007 Open Championship.
 The round saw him jump 27 places on the last day of the tournament to finish in a tie for 4th with Ernie Els.
 The course record was later beaten by Tommy Fleetwood who shot a 63 at the Alfred Dunhill Links Championship in 2017.